• Home

 56-day prescribing policy in Wales: barriers and facilitators & interventions

-The implementation of extendedprescribing intervals, where clinically appropriate, is an important part of the Welsh Government’s efforts to release capacity within primary and community care; specifically within GP practices and community pharmacies.
+The implementation of extended prescribing intervals, where clinically appropriate, is an important part of the Welsh Government’s efforts to release capacity within primary and community care; specifically within GP practices and community pharmacies.
 Giving greater flexibility to primary care practitioners to set prescribing intervals that meet patient need, will reduce the time spent on administrative tasks within GP practices and enable community pharmacies to dedicate more time to clinical service provision through delivery of the Clinical Community Pharmacy Service and Pharmacist Independent Prescribing service.
 All of this activity will release capacity in general practice and reduce demand on urgent care.
-This project is using the integrated model to explore the barriers to increasing prescribing intervals and then identify a range of potential interventions that can support prescribers in changing their practice.
-The study is being carried out by a partnership between ICF and The Behaviouralist.

 Fisher Engagement Capacity Needs